Skip to Main Content

 • Metyrol XL 10mg once daily is equivalent to a total daily dose of 10mg IR methylphenidate

 If a switch from MR to IR products becomes necessary, consider seeking advice or referring back to the specialist who initiated treatment.
 Additional clinical assessment will be required to ensure tolerability and efficacy.
-Prescribers should also be aware that there is an increased risk of misuse and diversion with immediate release products.
+Prescribers should also be aware that there is an increased risk of misuse and diversion with IR products.

 Pharmacokinetic profiles

 Methylphenidate MR products include an IR component and a MR component allowing a two-phase release of methylphenidate.
 MR products vary in the proportion of each component they contain.
-The table below compares their constituents and release profiles.

 Product Immediate-release/ modified-release % Onset of action (hours) Timing of second peak (hours) Duration of action (hours) Food requirement for dose administration